-Dr. Cynthia Osborne, Director of the Child and Family Research Partnership (CFRP) at the LBJ School of Public Affairs at The University of Texas at Austin, provides expert testimony at a Congressional Briefing today in Washington, D.C. on the growing evidence of the importance of fathers in early childhood intervention home visiting programs.
+On April 13, 2017 Dr. Cynthia Osborne, Director of the Child and Family Research Partnership (CFRP) at the LBJ School of Public Affairs at The University of Texas at Austin, provided expert testimony at a Congressional Briefing in Washington, D.C. on the growing evidence of the importance of fathers in early childhood intervention home visiting programs.
 The Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program is being considered for re-authorization by the U.S. House Ways and Means Committee.

 Home visiting programs have rapidly expanded across the country as an evidence-based policy choice for supporting families with young children.
 They provide structured visits by trained professionals and paraprofessionals to high-risk parents who are pregnant or have young children.